Pradyumanmaran/Pradyumanmaran/README.md

 - 👋 Hi, I’m @Pradyumanmaran
 - 👀 I’m interested in software devlopment
 - 🌱 I’m currently learning front end development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on MERN projects
-- 📫 How to reach me ...
+- 📫 How to reach me pradyumanmaran@gmail.com

 <!---
 Pradyumanmaran/Pradyumanmaran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.